HOLINESS UNTO THE LORD (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 Would God destroy one individual because he is full of hate, and pass by another person who also is full of hate but who names the name of Christ?
 Would this be true of Him of whom it is said: “True and righteous are your judgments” (Revelation 16:7)?
 Instead, would not God rebuke His own child in advance so he would be prepared for the chastening to come?

-For if we would judge ourselves, we should not be judged.
-But when we are judged, we are chastened of the Lord, that we should not be condemned with the world.
+But when we are judged, we are chastened by the Lord, that we may not be condemned with the world.
 (I Corinthians 11:32)

 Let us review a few more of the admonitions from the Apostles that we may understand God’s judgment on sin in the Christian life, and that we may not be confused concerning the manner in which grace operates under the new covenant.

-Having therefore these promises, dearly beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.
+Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of God.
 (II Corinthians 7:1)

-Now the works of the flesh are manifest, which are these; Adultery, fornication, uncleanness, lasciviousness [immorality] idolatry, sorcery, hatred, variance, emulations, wrath, strife, seditions, heresies, envyings, murders, drunkenness, revellings, and such like: of the which I tell you before, as I have also told you in time past, that they which do such things shall not inherit the kingdom of God.
+envy, murders, drunkenness, revelries, and the like; of which I tell you beforehand, just as I also told you in time past, that those who practice such things will not inherit the kingdom of God.
 (Galatians 5:19-21)

 How can we, in the light of such words, continue in the concept that God overlooks sin in the Christian because of his profession of belief in Christ?